MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-mde-security-set-mngmnt.md

 | 33ddedf1-c6e0-47cb-833e-de6133960387<br/><br/>( [PREVIEW] Block rebooting machine in Safe Mode) | `1 (Block)` |

 > [!TIP]
 > Some rules may block behavior you find acceptable in your organization.
-In these cases, change the rule from 'Enabled' to 'Audit' to prevent unwanted blocks.
+In these cases, change the rule from Enabled to Audit to prevent unwanted blocks.

 ## Controlled Folder Access